HD1225/RAG_for_LLMs/README.md

 # RAG for LLMs: Semantic Search and Question Answering

 ## Overview
 This repository contains two labs that explore Retrieval-Augmented Generation (RAG) for language models.
-They are part of the RAG (Retrieval-Augmented Generation) course at Université Paris Cité for the 2024-2025 academic year.
+They are part of the RAG course at Université Paris Cité for the 2024-2025 academic year.
 It focuses on understanding and implementing RAG pipelines, with practical applications in semantic search and domain-specific question answering.
 The two labs involve building retrievers, experimenting with vector databases, and evaluating end-to-end RAG systems.

 ## Contents
 ### 1. Lab1: Semantic Search